Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

      * 0: Don’t
      * 1: perform IE

-    !!! tip "Keep in mind"
+    !!! warning "Keep in mind"
-        - The standard deviation of the interaction energy (σIE) should always be reported.
+        - The standard deviation of the interaction energy (σIE) should always be reported when using the Interaction Entropy method.
         - The Interaction Entropy method should be avoided if σIE > ~ 3.6 kcal/mol because it is impossible to converge the exponential average.
         - It is advisable to study how the Interaction Entropy depends on N by block averaging (which also provide an